2023 FIFA Women's World Cup qualification: OFC

 The OFC Women's Nations Cup was held from 13 to 30 July, with Fiji hosting the tournament.
 It was originally scheduled for July and August 2022, but was shifted to January and February 2022 to accommodate changes to the FIFA Women's International Match Calendar.
 It was subsequently pushed back to July due to the COVID-19 pandemic.

 New Zealand did not take part as they had already qualified for the World Cup as co-hosts, and American Samoa opted not to participate due to continuing difficulties related to the pandemic.
 The remaining nine teams were ranked according to the 25 March world rankings and drawn into three groups on 10 May, from which the top two teams in each group and the top two third place teams advanced to the knockout stage.
 Papua New Guinea advanced to the inter-confederation play-offs as tournament winners.

 Knockout stage

 UEFA

-The World Cup qualifying process is as follows:
+The World Cup qualifying process was played in two stages: